openshift-labs/learn-katacoda/introduction/developing-with-odo/06-exposing-components-to-public.md

-We have deployed our sample application's backend component and connected the frontend component to it.
+We have deployed our application's backend component and connected the frontend component to it.
 Let's create an external URL for our application so we can see it in action:

 `odo url create frontend`{{execute}}

-`Odo` will print the URL generated for the application.
+`odo` will print the URL generated for the application.

-Click the URL to visit the request counter application in a web browser.
+Visit the URL in your browser to view the application.